 About Missouri Digital Heritage

-Through the Missouri Digital Heritage Initiative, the Missouri State Archives and the Missouri State Library, in partnership with the State Historical Society of Missouri, are assisting institutions across the state in digitizing their records and placing them online for easy access.
+Through Missouri Digital Heritage, the Missouri State Archives and the Missouri State Library are assisting institutions across the state in digitizing their records and placing them online for easy access.
 We invite you to enter our website and to join with us in celebrating our collective past.

-Some content made available through the Missouri Digital Heritage Initiative is provided by LSTA (Library Services & Technology Act) funds.
-These funds are distributed by the federal Institute of Museum & Library Services and administered through the grant programs of the Missouri State Library, a division of Secretary of State Jason Kander’s office.
+Some content made available through Missouri Digital Heritage is provided by LSTA (Library Services & Technology Act) funds.
+These funds are distributed by the federal Institute of Museum & Library Services and administered through the grant programs of the Missouri State Library, a division of Secretary of State John R. Ashcroft’s office.
 Institutions wishing to participate in this collaborative digitization effort may contact email@example.com.